alxga/Insight-2020A/README.md

   * Start the Airflow server and workers as described at the link above

 * Configure a Flask webserver on an additional Amazon Web Services EC2 instance
+  * Install Google Protocol Buffer libraries on each of the machines `sudo apt install protobuf-compiler`
+  * Install dependencies from the requirements.txt file in this repository
   * Make sure that the following environment variables are set on the webserver machine: MYSQL_HOST, MYSQL_USER, MYSQL_PWD, MYSQL_DBNAME, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_DEFAULT_REGION
+  * Configure and start **nginx**
+  * Configure **supervisor** to run Flask and start the web server

 ## Directory Structure